Northern Ireland general practitioners committee

 Our priorities

-• Premises: trusts or the Department to take ownership of GP premises and develop an agreed process for the review of service charges including a service level agreement.
+• Premises: Trusts or the Department to take ownership of GP premises and develop an agreed process for the review of service charges including a service level agreement.

 Our people

-Deputy chair: Frances O’Hagan
+Chair: Frances O’Hagan

 Members